-The following form documentation discusses creating basic “no-code” forms using the backend Forms tab.
+The following form documentation discusses creating basic “no-code” forms using the back-end Forms tab.
 For more advanced code forms with complete form field control, please review the ContentAPI Form examples.

 Complex, reusable forms can be created in dotCMS in a few minutes without any knowledge of HTML or Velocity through the use of the Form Content Type.
 Emailing of the form, form field styling, and form validation all are handled automatically when placing a piece of form content on a page.
 Follow each of the following steps to create a fully functioning form, such as the one seen below, in dotCMS.

-Steps to Creating a Form which submits Content from the Forms tab
+Steps to Creating a Form

 - Form Host: The form host is the recorded domain or website the form content was submitted from.
 This allows one form to be utilized on many different websites but still allows dotCMS to track from which website the form submission came from and even to automatically differentiate user access to form content and direct form email notifications based upon the the site the form submission came from.

-- Search/select the form by title to place the form on the page.
+Search/select the form by title to place the form on the page.

-- Publish the HTML page using the “Publish Page” button on the HTML page.
+Publish the page using the “Publish Page” button on the page.
 The form should now be complete and ready for testing - If there are any problems viewing the form from the front end, check the permissions on the form to make sure that the “CMS Anonymous” permission exists on all of the dotCMS objects on the page, including the HTML page itself and the form content.
 For more information please see the Permissions documentation.

 The dotCMS server must be set up to handle email traffic for the proper submission of front-end forms.

 Files in Forms